gu-lseg/intro-to-programming/source/conditionals.rst

     <iframe width="800" height="500" frameborder="0" src="http://pythontutor.com/iframe-embed.html#code=import+random%0Awarm+%3D+20%0Atemperature+%3D+18%0Awhile+temperature+%3C%3D+warm%3A%0A++++print('Its+'+%2B+str(temperature)+%2B+'+degrees.+Wrap+up.')%0A++++temperature+%3D+random.randrange(5,+25)%0A++++%0Aprint('Thats+all+for+now')&origin=opt-frontend.js&cumulative=false&heapPrimitives=false&drawParentPointers=false&textReferences=false&showOnlyOutputs=false&py=3&rawInputLstJSON=%5B%5D&curInstr=0&codeDivWidth=350&codeDivHeight=400"> </iframe>

 .. tip::
-    A while loop is used repeatedly execute an instruction until a condition is no longer true.
+    A while loop is used to repeatedly execute an instruction until a condition is no longer true.
 You should make sure that the condition will eventually be false otherwise your program will run forever.
 If you do end up writing a loop like this use ``ctrl + c`` to terminate your program.